Login

 Exceptionally well

 What did your students find in your community that they hadn’t noticed before and what sparked that discovery?
-That we have a lot of food waste and that a lot of foods can be saved or reused in other ways.
-Even scraps
+Hearing about a local person who works on giving out food that would've gone to waste and hands this out to those who want/need a meal.
+The statistics of what gets thrown away.

 Helpful Report

-What are three words that describe the activities in this kit? interesting, fun, messy!
+What are three words that describe the activities in this kit?
+Fun.
+Interactive.
+Interesting.

 How effective was the resource in fostering critical thinking about food waste issues?